 Great leaders don't just manage people

 It’s common to put the predicted starting team (the 7 best players) on one side to start playing together.
+I’ve always been on the starting team in all my other teams.

 My heart races as Andrew calls out A Team names.
 With each name that's not mine, my stomach tightens.
 The silence after the seventh name is deafening.